 Table 1.
-Current Practice in Oral Health Management in Long-Term Care Facilities in Delaware

-Variable Percent

-ASSESSMENT

-Facility uses a standard assessment tool to evaluate oral health 63%

-Assessment is completed on a routine schedule 24%
+Current Practice in Oral Hea Facilities in Delaware Variable ASSESSMENT Facility uses a standard assessment tool to evaluate Assessment is completed on a routine schedule.
 How often is the assessment completed?
-(Multiple responses allowed)

-At time of admission 48%

-Monthly 13%

-Quarterly 70%

-Annually 52%

-At time of discharge 4%

-ORAL HEALTH CARE PLANS

-All residents have a completed oral health care plan.
-73%

-Staff provide, supervise, remind, or cue oral care for residents at least twice a day.
-97%

-Staff are trained to recognize and act on conditions that require a referral to an oral health professional.
-79%

-CARE FROM A DENTAL HEALTH PROFESSIONAL

-Annual dental visit required for all residents 36%

-Facility has an established partnership with an oral health professional to deliver services 66%

-Type of arrangement/relationship for providing dental services (Multiple responses allowed)

-Referral to dental practice 27%

-In-house dental professional 15%

-Contracted community provider 39%

-Staff arrange visit to private practice 73%

-Family arrange visit to private practice 64%

-BARRIERS TO RESIDENTS RECEIVING ORAL HEALTH CARE

-Resident declines care 60%

-Cost of care 48%

-Difficulty in finding a dentist 39%

-Transportation issues 39%

-Fear 30%

-Attitude 6%

-No barriers 30%

-ORAL HEALTH POLICIES

-Oral health is a component of quality management program 64%

-Facility has a written oral health care policy 67%
+(Multip At time of admission Monthly Quarterly Annually At time of discharge ORAL HEALTH CARE PLANS All residents have a completed oral health care p Staff provide, supervise, remind, or cue oral care Staff are trained to recognize and act on conditio oral health professional.
+CARE FROM A DENTAL HEALTH PROFESSIONA Annual dental visit required for all residents Facility has an established partnership with an o Type of arrangement/relationship for providing of Referral to dental practice In-house dental professional Contracted community provider Staff arrange visit to private practice Family arrange visit to private practice BARRIERS TO RESIDENTS RECEIVING ORAL H Resident declines care Cost of care Difficulty in finding a dentist Transportation issues Fear Attitude No barriers ORAL HEALTH POLICIES Oral health is a component of the facility's qualit Facility has a written oral health care policy.